KousikBhowmik/Weather-app-react/README.md

     ```bash
     npm install
     ```
-3. Create a `.env` file in the root directory and add your WeatherAPI key:
+3. First vist [WeatherApi website](https://www.weatherapi.com/), and create a free account to get a free api key.
+Then create a `.env` file in the root directory and add your WeatherAPI key:
     ```bash
     npm i dotenv
     # inside env file